qyum/Document-detection-and-Skew-correction-/README.md

 # Document-detection-and-Skew-correction
-For document samples detection,here i'm using google vision api to detect document and parse content from samples.Then parse specific content from invoice samples.
+At first I'm doing image alignment then doing document detection,Here i'm using google vision api to detect document and parse content from samples with 100% accuracy.Then parse specific content from invoice samples.

 # Dependency
   python 3.7